emaste/freebsd-quarterly/2019q3/pf_sigs.md

 Contact: Konstantin Belousov <kib@FreeBSD.org>

-Due to the obvious neccessity, handling of the page faults is separated into two pieces.
-First one is the architecture-dependent low level machine exceptions handler, and the second one is the architecture-independent vm_fault() function in sys/vm/vm_fault.c.
+Due to the obvious neccessity XXX?, handling of the page faults is separated into two pieces.
+First one is the architecture-dependent low- level machine exceptions handler, and the second one is the architecture-independent vm_fault() function in sys/vm/vm_fault.c.
 Typically machine-dependent code for page faults consists of three